-If you wish to bring family members, you must pay all costs associated with them, including excursions and entrance fees; they must not disrupt your teaching; and the study abroad provider must approve their participation in any course-related excursion.
+If you wish to bring family members, you must pay all costs associated with them, including housing costs, excursions and entrance fees; they must not disrupt your teaching; and the study abroad provider must approve their participation in any course-related excursion, housing, and transportation.
 Some age related restrictions for children may apply in some locations.
-Please indicate if somebody will accompany you and consult with Jim Galvin prior to submitting a proposal..
+Please indicate if somebody will accompany you and consult with the Global seminar team prior to submitting a proposal.